Grigory Kaminsky: Death

-On 18 February 1937, Sergo Ordzhonikidze - whom Kaminsky had known since his time in Azerbaijan in 1920 - committed suicide, and Kaminsky was required to sign an official medical report falsely claiming that he had had a heart attack.
+On 18 February 1937, Sergo Ordzhonikidze – whom Kaminsky had known since his time in Azerbaijan in 1920 – committed suicide, and Kaminsky was required to sign an official medical report falsely claiming that he had had a heart attack.
 This may have prompted him to take a stand against the spread of the Great Terror.

 The speech that Kaminsky reputedly delivered during a plenary session of the Central Committee of June 1937 was not included in the report, and is known only from hearsay.
-The historian, Robert Conquest, was told by an unnamed source that he spoke "with particular effect and firmness, presenting a full but calm indictment of Yezhov (head of the NKVD) and his methods."
+The historian Robert Conquest was told by an unnamed source that he spoke "with particular effect and firmness, presenting a full but calm indictment of Yezhov (head of the NKVD) and his methods."
 He is reputed to have told Stalin: "The NKVD is still arresting honest people."
 To which Stalin retorted: "They are enemies of the people, and you are a bird of the same feather."
 Anna Larina, widow of Nikolai Bukharin was told years later that Kaminsky spoke out against her husband's arrest.
-He is also credited with denouncing the future NKVD chief Lavrentiy Beria, then the party boss in Transcaucasia, bringing up an old rumour that Beria had been a spy for the Musavat party in Azerbaijan.
+He is also credited with denouncing the future NKVD chief Lavrentiy Beria, then the party boss in Transcaucasia, mentioning that Beria had worked for the counterintelligence of the Musavat party in Azerbaijan.
+Nikita Khrushchev corrobated this in his memoirs.

 Kaminsky was arrested that same day, 25 June 1937.
 He told the arresting officers: "Comrades, it's provocation!".
 He was accused of having been recruited by Bukharin into an anti-soviet organisation in 1929, and of having created a wrecking organisation with the commissariat of health.
-He admitted the charges under interrogation, probably under torture, but at his trial on 8 February 1938, which lasted 15 minutes, he said that he did feel that he was an 'enemy of the people.'
+He admitted the charges under interrogation, probably under torture, but at his trial on 8 February 1938, which lasted 15 minutes, he said that he did not feel that he was an 'enemy of the people.'
 He was sentenced to death and executed by firing squad the same day.

 Kaminsky was posthumously 'rehabilitated' in March 1955.